 “I see fighting more of showcasing your skills.
 It’s more about inner power,” said Vusi.

-“I love how passionate she is, she has a passion for people and a passion for fitness.
+“I love how passionate she is; she has a passion for people and fitness.

-The Bedfordview couple is aiming for a fitness empire, but for Vusi family is everything.
-Being away from SA for so long has made him realise he needs his family around.
+The Bedfordview couple is aiming for a fitness empire, but for the Vusi family, it is everything.
+Being away from SA for so long has made him realize he needs his family around.

-“Martial arts is more about safety and control, then fighting.
+“Martial arts is more about safety and control than fighting.
 You cannot fight in martial arts with anger.
-I feel the general public believe martial arts is just about fighting.
-I would like people to respect the sport of martial arts more,” said Vusi.
+I feel the general public believes martial arts is just about fighting.
+I want people to respect the sport of martial arts more,” said Vusi.